 Cassette & FM Radio

-Compact cassette tapes and analog FM radio are probably the last in terms of being real hi-fi.
+Compact cassette tapes and analog FM radio are last in terms of being real hi-fi.
 Both offer good to excellent performance but are very hardware-dependent.
-A good FM tuner can sound fantastic though.
+A good FM tuner can still sound fantastic, though they are limited by the often heavily data-reduced source material they broadcast.

 Discover more from LiQUiD AUDiO